Kartikdixit2468/Data-Science-projects/README.md

-# Machine-learning-projects
+# Data-Science-projects
-This repo contains some begginer friendly ML projects using Python.
+This repo contains some begginer friendly Data-Science projects using Python.